-At the end of 2022, the Company's own investments was comprised of mainly corporate and government bonds with a substantial holding of collective investment undertakings and a small net exposure to interest rate and inflation swaps.
+At the end of 2023, the Company's own investments included corporate and government bonds with a substantial holding of UCITs (Undertakings for Collective Investment in Transferable Securities) and a small net exposure to interest rate and inflation swaps.
 The majority of the Company's investment return relates to unit-linked policies and for these lines of business investment performance is effectively passed on to our policyholders.
-The dividend income in the table above relates to the investment result from an investment in a subsidiary.
+The dividend income and impairment in the 2022 table above relates to the investment result from an investment in a subsidiary.